DigitalDoorSignage/DigitalDoorSignage/README.md

 ## :arrow_forward: Introduction

- DigitalDoorSignage is a project about digital signs for schools, that shows which teacher is in the room where it is currently at.
+ DigitalDoorSignage is a project about a system which displays room the status on an epaper.
+You can set the room of a sign and it will show you which teacher is teaching which class in which subject.

 ##  :page_facing_up: Documentation: